pirate-party-uk/pirate-party-uk/README.md

 ### About Us

 The Pirate Party UK is a political party that advocates for digital rights, civil liberties, and open government.
-We believe in transparency, privacy, and an open, accessible internet for all.
+We believe in transparency, privacy, and an open, LGBTQ+ rights, accessible internet for all.

 ### Get Involved